 [SWALSC to provide feedback on form]

 TO: [inse rt Trustee name]

 FROM: [insert Agreement Group name]

-The A e following Agreement Group Endors Schedule 6 of the Noongar Boodja Tru
+The A e following Agreement Group Endorse Schedule 6 of the Noongar Boodja Trus

-[insert con tent of Agreement Group Endorseme nt]
+[insert content of Agreement Group Endorsement]

 The signatories confirm that this Agreement Group Endorsement has been prepared pursuant to a resolution duly passed at a meeting of the Agreement Group.

-2. The meeting was held on meeting]. at [insert date and place of
+2. The meeting was held on meeting]. at insert date and place of

-3. The following documents are enclosed with this Agreement Group Er ndorsement:
+3. The following documents are enclosed with this Agreement Group En dorsement:

-a. written notice of the meeting;
+a. written notice of the me eting;

-b. the list of attendees of the meeting; and
+b. the list of attendees of t the meeting; and

-c. minutes of the meeting
+c. minutes of the meeting.

 4. The signatories warrant that they are authorised to give the above Agreement Group Endorsement, being the persons authorised to do so by the Agreement Group by a resolution made at the meeting.

-Signe Signed for and on behalf of the Agreement Group by the following authorised persons:
+Signed for and on behalf of the Agreement Group by the following authorised persons:

 Chairperson of the Regional Corporation

+·

-Signa ture Name (please print) Date
+Signature Name (please print) Date

 Chief Executive Officer (or equivalent) of the Regional Corporation

-, , , , , ,
+- ( , , , , , , , , , , , , , , , , , , , ,

-Signa ture Name (please print) Date
+Signature Name (please print) Date

-Facilitator's Authorisation with Schedule 6 of the and confirm: , being the Facilitator ap e Noongar Boodja Trust Deed, autho pointed by the Trustee in rise this Agreement Group (a) the members of the [Relevant Regional Corporation / Agreement Group] were provided with at least 21 days written notice of the meeting; (b) written notice was given to members by [post / fax / other electronic means / personally]; and (c) the notice set out: (i) the place, date and t meeting]; ime of the meeting [and the technolog gy that will be used at the (ii) the purpose of the Agreement Group Meeting; and (iii) the proposed resolutions to be considered including background and supporting materials relevant to the proposed resolutions.
-Signed for and on behalf of the Facilitator by the following authorised person: Signature N Name (please print) Date
+Facilitator's Authorisation (a) ) the members of the [Relevant Regional Corporation / Agreement Group] were provided with at least 21 days written notice of the meeting; (b) ) written notice was given to members by [post / fax / other electronic means / personally]; and (c) the notice set out: (i) (i) the place, date and time of the meeting [and the technology that will be used at the meeting]; (ii) the purpose of the Agreement Group Meeting; and (iii) (iii) the proposed resolutions to be considered including background and supporting materials relevant to the proposed resolutions.
+Signed for and on behalf of the Facilitator by the following authorised person: Signa iture Name (please print) Date